surrre4l/surrealhub/README.md

 ### ⭐ Star Their Repositories

-A simple star goes a long way.
-It helps their projects get seen by other developers and shows appreciation for the hundreds of hours they've put in.

 - ⭐ [**Star Luna Interface Suite**](https://github.com/Nebula-Softworks/Luna-Interface-Suite)
 - ⭐ [**Star Starlight Interface Suite**](https://github.com/Nebula-Softworks/Starlight-Interface-Suite)

 ### 📣 Share Their Work

-If you're in other Roblox scripting communities, **mention Luna or Starlight** when someone asks about UI libraries.
-Word of mouth is how small teams like Nebula Softworks grow.
+Mention Luna or Starlight when someone asks about UI libraries in other scripting communities.

 ### 🛠️ Report Bugs & Suggest Features

-Found a bug in Luna?
-Have an idea for Starlight? **Open an issue on their GitHub** or post in their Discord.
-They actually read and respond to feedback — that's rare.
+Open an issue on their GitHub or post in their Discord.

 ---